GSMMC22/GSMMCamp22/README.md

 # GSMMCamp22
-Material for the Graduate Students Math Modeling Camp 2022 edition
+Material for the Graduate Students Math Modeling Camp 2022 edition.